Video Game: Locomotion

 - "Clifftop Climb" is split by very large abrupt elevation of one half of the map over the other.

-- Any given piece of industry can never supply more than roughly 3/4 of its production to a single loading spot (preferring to lose the rest), but will start supplying 100% when serviced by two (i.e. two 2-tracks railway stations will net more goods for transportation that one 4-tracks station).
+- Guide Dang It: Any given piece of industry can never supply more than roughly 3/4 of its production to a single loading spot (preferring to lose the rest), but will start supplying 100% when serviced by two (i.e. two 2-tracks railway stations will net more goods for transportation that one 4-tracks station).
 Even more "obvious", only off "100%-mode" does a consistent job of hauling the goods become an incentive for non-random production increase in raw industries.

 - In Case You Forgot Who Wrote It: Chris Sawyer from the full name is at the very least a guy whose name coincides with that of the main guy behind the game development.
 Googling just "Locomotion" is likely to produce results on non-game meaning of the word first.